National Housing Research Program (NHRP)

 - facilitated engagement between the research and policy communities.

 The NHRP fosters collaboration in research across universities and internationally, and is building research capacity through supporting postgraduate scholars, Postdoctoral Fellows and early career researchers, including Indigenous scholars and researchers.
-NHRP funding for research is awarded through an annual funding round which is listed on the Australian Competitive Grants Register.
+NHRP funding for research is awarded through an annual funding round which is competitive and based on the absolute merit of the application.

 The NHRP is building an evidence-base of practical applied research to support policy development, and is adding new knowledge to housing studies and related disciplines.
 The NHRP Research Agenda is updated annually to provide direction in the development of this evidence-base and to set priorities for the annual funding round.
 The Research Agenda is developed through consultation with the AHURI Limited Board, government housing Chief Executives, the Australian Government, relevant state and territory governments, Research Centre Directors and the NHRP Research Panel.